WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 Practical Inspection Steps Before You Decide a Valve Is Open or Closed

-Before acting on your assumption about valve position, follow a consistent inspection process.
-This is especially important in unfamiliar facilities or systems.
+Before acting on your assumption about valve position, follow a consistent inspection process, especially in unfamiliar facilities.

 Recommended steps: